jfeldstein/goodandclean-blog/docs/link-checker.md

 ## Understanding the Reports

-The email report includes:
+The email report includes several sections:

-- The URL that's having issues
+### Summary Section
+- Total number of problematic links found
+- Breakdown of issues by status code (e.g., 404, 503, etc.)

+### Detailed Report
+- Clickable URLs of problematic links
-- The HTTP status code returned (or "Error" if it couldn't connect)
+- HTTP status codes or error messages
+- Color-coded rows for easy identification of error types:
+  - Red: Connection errors
+  - Yellow: Server errors (5xx)
+  - Orange: Client errors (4xx)

+### Troubleshooting Guide
-- A description of the error
+- Explanation of common error codes
+- Suggestions for how to resolve different types of issues

 Common status codes:
 - 404: Not Found - The product no longer exists